-- SET TEMPERATURE Target temperature for the room - HOUR GLASS System is waiting on the room's roof top compressor to turn - PROG O-RIDE The "DAY/NIGHT" settings are being overridden by "HOLD" - FIRE FLAME Represents the furnace is turned on - SNOWFLAKE Indicates the air conditioner compressor is turned on - RED WAVES Indicates the heat pump compressor is turned on
+- SET TEMPERATURE The target temperature for the room. - HOUR GLASS The system is waiting on the room's roof top compressor to run. - PROG O-RIDE The "DAY/NIGHT" settings are being overridden by "HOLD." - FIRE FLAME Indicates the furnace is turned on. - SNOWFLAKE Indicates the air conditioner compressor is turned on. - RED WAVES Indicates the heat pump compressor is turned on.

-SETUP TIME PAGE
+SETUP: TIME PAGE

-- ARROW Page jump back to the Now/Status Page - SET CURRENT TIME Use "HR" & "MIN" buttons to set the time of day - SET PROG Page jump to the "DAY/NIGHT" setup
+- ARROW Page jump back to the Now/Status page. - SET CURRENT TIME Use "HR" & "MIN" buttons to set the time of day. - SET PROG Page jump to the "DAY/NIGHT" setup.

-SETUP DAY/NIGHT PAGE
+SETUP: DAY/NIGHT PAGE

-- ARROW-Page jump back to the Now/Status Page - DAY-Displays the DAY setup for the room selected - NIGHT-Displays the NIGHT setup for the room selected

-- On a per room basis the DAY, NIGHT, TIME, TEMP, MODE, & FAN can be setup for a "RUN PROG" schedule.
-The individual rooms settings are changed to "DAY/NIGHT" setting when the time entered for the room is the time of day. - Example DAY/LVRM settings are 8:00AM, COOL, FAN AUTO, 70 F. When the time of day is 8:00AM on the LVRM "NOW/STATUS" page all settings will change to the for mentioned.
+- ARROW Page jump back to the Now/Status page. - DAY Displays the DAY setup for the room selected. - NIGHT Displays the NIGHT setup for the room selected. - On a per-room-basis, the DAY, NIGHT, TIME, TEMP, MODE, & FAN can be setup for a "RUN PROG" schedule.
+The individual room settings are changed to "DAY/NIGHT" setting when the time entered for the room is the time of day. - Example: DAY/LVRM settings are 8:00 AM, COOL, FAN AUTO, 70 F. When the time of day is 8:00 AM on the LVRM "NOW/STATUS" page all settings will change to the for mentioned.